qxsch/ScreenResolution/README.md

     * automatically restore the screen resolution at logon
     * save screen resolution to different backup profiles and restore them on demand

-Use deployPowershellModuleToSystem.ps1 to install the powershell module.
+Developers can use deployPowershellModuleToSystem.ps1 to install the powershell module.
 ![Powershell Screen Management](Documentation/PowershellScreenManagement.png)

-Use install.ps1 to install the exe.
+Developers can use install.ps1 to install the exe.
 ![UpdateScreenResolution.exe](Documentation/UpdateScreenResolutionExe.png)